pribylr/movies-recommendations/README.md

 ```sh
 python app.py
 ```
-This will start the web server, and you can access the app in your browser at `http://localhost:5000` (or another specified port).
+Access the app in browser at `http://localhost:5000` (or another specified port).